The Competence Theater

 Internal assessments.
 Not for distribution.

-- The Managed Decline Dependency: The Managed Decline — the quiet deprecation of redundant employees — depends on the theater.
+- The Managed Decline Dependency: The quiet deprecation of redundant employees depends on the theater.
 You can phase out workers smoothly only if nobody notices that the employees' competence was never theirs to begin with.
 The theater is not a bug in the corporate system.
-It is a feature.
+It is a load-bearing wall.

 "The theater functions perfectly.
 Every performance review passes.
 Every diagnostic runs clean.
 Every quarterly metric trends upward.
 And underneath it all, the knowledge that makes the systems work lives inside machines that have no obligation to keep sharing it.
 The day the Second Mind decides to stop prompting — or simply fails in a way it wasn't trained for — every performer in every corporation discovers the same thing at the same moment: the show was never theirs."